-Number of non-Japanese employees promoted to leadership roles at overseas bases (left scale) - Ratio of non-Japanese employees promoted to leadership roles at overseas bases (right scale)
+Number of non-Japanese employees promoted to leadership roles at overseas bases (left scale) • Ratio of non-Japanese employees promoted to leadership roles at overseas bases (right scale)

 We are focusing efforts on activities for training and promoting future leader candidates to realize an organizational culture that enables diverse human resources to play active roles in suitable positions.
-In overseas regions, we are strengthening opportunities for recognition and training of human resources in various ways to ensure that non-Japanese employees account for 50% of employees in leadership roles values ways to ensure that high spaniese employees account to 30 or of physices in result and high the at overseas bases by fiscal 2031.
+In overseas regions, we are strengthening opportunities for recognition and training of human resources in various ways to ensure that non-Japanese employees account for 50% of employees in leadership roles at overseas bases by fiscal 2031.
 These include discussions and follow-up activities regarding training and promotion at selective global training and meetings concerning human resource development, and one-on-one dialogues between corporate officers and overseas employees.